jhuapl-bio/taxtriage/README.md

 ## Credits

-nf-core/taxtriage was originally written by Brian Merritt.
+nf-core/taxtriage was originally written by Brian Merritt, MS Bioinformatics.

 We thank the following people for their extensive assistance in the development of this pipeline: